-Point of Analysis Two (PA-2) is comprised of five (5) subcatchment areas (POST-2.1, POST-2.2, POST-2.3, POST-2.4, and POST-2.5).
+Point of Analysis Two (PA-2) is comprised of three (3) subcatchment areas (POST-2.1, POST-2.2, & POST-2.3).

 POST-2.1 is a large watershed composed of paved parking areas, sidewalks, roof, and landscaped area runoff within the redevelopment area that is collected via a proposed closed drainage system and conveyed to a large rain garden (RG-1) at the north end of the site.
-Flows are pre-treated by a sediment forebay.
-Effluent from this rain garden is metered by an outlet control structure, and discharged via a proposed 24" outlet to the adjacent wetland.
-A rip-rap apron is proposed to mitigate erosion from flows under larger storm events.
+Flows are pre-treated by a Contech CDS unit.
+Effluent from this rain garden is metered by an outlet control structure and discharged via a proposed 24" outlet to the adjacent wetland.
+A plunge pool is proposed to mitigate erosion from flows under larger storm events.

-POST-2.2 is composed of paved parking areas, sidewalks, and landscaped area runoff within the redevelopment area that is conveyed via overland flow to a series of Rain Guardian Turrets (for pre-treatment) built into the curbline along the edge of a proposed rain garden (RG-2).
-This rain garden effectively is reconstruction of the existing rain garden in this location, taking advantage of the same 24" existing outlet pipe but with a revised outlet control structure to ensure sufficient treatment and storage to contemporary standards for the revised post-development subcatchment area.
+POST-2.2 is composed of paved parking areas, sidewalks, roof, landscaped area runoff within the redevelopment area that is conveyed via overland flow to a series of Rain Guardian Turrets (for pre-treatment) built into the curbline along the edge of a proposed rain garden (RG-2).
+This rain garden effectively aims to reconstruct the existing rain garden in this location to the extent practical, taking advantage of the same 24" existing outlet pipe but with a revised outlet control structure to ensure sufficient treatment and storage in accordance with contemporary standards for the revised post-development subcatchment area.

 POST-2.3 is composed of planted, grassed, buffer areas and a small amount of impervious surfaces generally located outside the limits of the proposed site improvements.
+Additionally, a small amount of existing off-site untreated runoff from Durgin Lane is proposed to be rerouted to a proposed headwall outlet along the northeastern edge of the site.
 Runoff from these areas travels via overland flow or closed drainage (for existing impervious areas to remain) to the adjacent wetland.